 - wear sunglasses with 100% UV protection, even on cloudy days

 - wear a hat when outdoors

 - eat green leafy vegetables

-If you notice any distortion click here to fill out our quick email form or call our office at 810-732-2272, and we will be happy to discuss your results
+If you notice any distortion on the Amsler Grid or fall within one of the risk categories, click here to fill out our quick email form or call our office at 810-732-2272, so we can be of service.